Summer Assignments and Review

 Why do we read over the summer?
 First, we want you to continue your engagement with the Great Conversation (truth, beauty, goodness).
 If it’s “great,” then why would you take the summer off from it?
 Second, our Upper School selections begin a thread of that conversation that will continue throughout the year.
 It’s advantageous to have a head start on that thread – there’s nothing worse than blank stares during the first few weeks as you gain traction.
 Summer reading helps insure that momentum is already a reality.

 Upper School students must purchase the version listed below in order to earn points for summer reading (be prepared to bring it to class).
-There are no summer writing assignments that correlate to these texts (with the exception of AP Literature and Composition).
+There are no summer writing assignments that correlate to these texts.
 Instead, students will be held accountable for the summer reading via either an essay or a test during the first few weeks of school, so be sure to finish the book by the first day of classes.

 Grade 9 English: Read J.R.R.
 Tolkien’s The Hobbit (ISBN: 978-0547928227)